Open Enrollment Frequently Asked Questions

 No. You need to submit an application only if:

-- You wish to apply for a different PUSD school in the 2020-21 school year, or,
+- You wish to apply for a different PUSD school for the next school year

 - You are enrolling your child in PUSD for the first time and wish to enroll in a school other than your school of residence.